-When it comes to online imagery, it’s not so much about having images, as it is about making sure those images to give the visitor a sense of texture, size, scale, detail, context & brand.
+When it comes to online imagery, it’s not so much about having images as making sure those images give the visitor a sense of texture, size, scale, detail, context, brand.

-Joann Peck & Suzanne B. Shu of UCLA published a study called “The Effect of Mere Touch on Perceived Ownership” that found that when the imagery of an object was vivid and detailed, it increased their perceived ownership of the product.
+Joann Peck and Suzanne B. Shu of UCLA published a study called “The Effect of Mere Touch on Perceived Ownership,” which found that vivid and detailed object imagery increased perceived ownership of the product.

-Moreover, Psychologists Kirsten Ruys & Diedrick Stapel of the Tilburg Institute for Behavioral Economics Research found that imagery has the ability to affect a person’s mood, even when they’re unaware it is happening.
+Moreover, psychologists Kirsten Ruys and Diedrick Stapel of the Tilburg Institute for Behavioral Economics Research found that imagery has the ability to affect a person’s mood, even when they’re unaware it’s happening.

 In their research, they flashed images across a screen in a manner that made it impossible for participants to be fully conscious of what they were seeing.
-Participants were then tested on cognition, feelings & behavior, and in the end it was found that their general mood reflected the images they were subconsciously exposed to.
+Participants were then tested on cognition, feelings, and behavior.

-You’ve diplomatically explained to the client that they really should be using custom photography, but they insist you find a “better/cheaper representation online.”
-You’ve also gotten that uneasy vibe they’ll invoke “the customer is always right/I can take my business elsewhare” conversation, if you push too hard.
+You’ve diplomatically explained to the client that they really should be using custom photography, but they insist that you find a “better/cheaper representation online.”
+You’ve also gotten that uneasy vibe that they’ll invoke “the customer is always right/I can take my business elsewhere” conversation if you push too hard.

-You pay, download the stock photo, jury-rig it into your design & look at your work with a mixed sense of pride & shame.
-But the client LOVES it! (“See, looks like Stock wasn’t so bad after all, was it Mr. Designer?”)
+You pay, download the stock photo, jury-rig it into your design, and look at your work with a mixed sense of pride and shame.
+But the client loves it! (“See, looks like stock photos weren’t so bad, were they?”)

 Here’s the problem:

-Trouble was, the companies receiving the CD’s didn’t have an easy way to verify who else was using the photo, and the license for the images was not exclusive – meaning anyone could use them.
+Trouble was, the companies receiving the CDs didn’t have an easy way to verify who else was using the photo, and the license for the images was not exclusive—anyone could use them.

-Within a few years, Jennifer became the face of college girls in what seemed to be every marketing campaign.
-The most notorious faux pas was in 2004, when PC competitors Dell & Gateway used photos from the same photo shoot in their “Back to School” promotional material.
+Within a few years, Anderson became the face of college girls in what seemed to be every marketing campaign.
+The most notorious faux pas was in 2004, when competitors Dell and Gateway used photos from the same photo shoot in their “Back to School” promotional material.

 But did it stop there?
 Nope.
-Other companies who ended up photos from Jenn’s stock shoot were:
+Other companies used photos from Anderson’s stock shoot, too:

-Jenn’s image became so common online, that there were online communities that were dedicated to reporting sightings of this stock photo model around the web.
+Anderson’s image became so common online that there were online communities dedicated to reporting sightings of her around the web.

 Below is just a small sample of how frequently photos from this session were used.

-While Jenn’s story is comical in it’s own right, there are some pretty serious negative connotations for brands inadvertently using the same stock photo to represent the same concept.
+While Anderson’s story is comical, there are negative connotations for brands that use the same stock photo to represent the same concept.

-According to Wikipedia, this has to do with Allan Paivio’s “dual-coding theory” that states that mental associations become stronger when they’re presented both visually & verbally (or through text)
+This has to do with Allan Paivio’s “dual-coding theory,” which states that mental associations become stronger when they’re presented both visually and verbally (or through text):

-We already know from the “The Science of Storytelling & It’s Effect on Memory” article, that when a visitor lands on your site for the first time, everything they see is being processed through their working memory—the hyper–short term memory that pulls information from your long term memory to make judgements on what it sees within milliseconds.
+We already know that when a visitor lands on your site for the first time, everything they see is processed through their working memory—the hyper–short term memory that pulls information from your long-term memory to make judgments on what it sees in milliseconds.

-If the stock photo you’re using is at all similar to another website that created a negative experience for the visitor, subconsciously, they’re projecting their negative experiences onto your stock photograph, reducing trust & adding friction to the process.
+If the stock photo you’re using is at all similar to another website that created a negative experience for the visitor, they subconsciously project their negative experiences onto your stock photos, reducing trust and adding friction to the process.

-This is likely the real reason why when Marketing Experiments tested a real photo of their client against their top performing stock photo, they found that nearly 35% of visitors would be more likely to sign up when they saw the real deal.
+This is likely the real reason why, when Marketing Experiments tested a real photo of their client against their top-performing stock photo, visitors who saw the real customer were 35% more likely to sign up.

 Taken to an extreme, using the wrong stock photography could also result in a form of “mistaken identity.”